mohitjain/mohitjain/_posts/2013-04-14-site-performance-boost-up-by-loading-icons-from-amazon-s3-instead-of-heroku-file-system.markdown

 {% endhighlight %}

 2. Make all the changes as specified in step 3 on solution 2 above.
-3. Restart the server and load your page having background images..
+3. Restart the server and load your page having background images.
 You will see things like:

 {% highlight html %}